 This could explain why still life collectors may tend to be artists or art-sensitized people – they may be more appreciative of the art of a composition for its own sake, not necessarily needing an attention-grabbing subject to draw them in.

 On an even more arcane and quintessential level, I wonder about the three elemental still life objects mentioned above: fruit, fabric, and vessels.
 Could they represent the basic stuff of human civilization: food, clothing, and human industry?
 Beats me.
 This only occurs to me as I write.
-I’m curious to know if that thought resonates with anyone else reading this, or if I’m just being wacky.
+I’m curious to know if that thought resonates with anyone else reading this.
 However, when I realize that I should add a fourth essential element which happens to be non-material – namely, light – which I’ll assert represents Spiritual life, illuminating and enlivening the physical life, I begin to think I see a pretty cool metaphor in the still life.
 Maybe still life painting’s enduring appeal encompasses all of these things.